gjylt/DoubleAttentionNet/README.md

 # DoubleAttentionNet
-PyTorch implementation of Double Attention Net
+PyTorch implementation of Double Attention Net, proposed in ***A2-Nets: Double Attention Networks***.